zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SEVEN.md

 98

 I haven't eaten for nearly four hundred years," said the ghost.
 "I don't need to, of course, but one does miss it.
-I don't think I've in troduced myself?
+I don't think I've introduced myself?
 Sir Nicholas de Mimsy-Porpington at your service.
 Resident ghost of Gryffindor Tower."

 "I know who you are!" said Ron suddenly.
 "My brothers told me about you -- you're Nearly Headless Nick!"